CDrummond/music-similarity/README.md

 }
 ```

-* `musly.lib` should contain the path the musy shared library - path is relative
+* `musly.lib` should contain the path the Musly shared library - path is
-to `music-similarity.py`
+relative to `music-similarity.py`
 * `musly.styletracks` A  subset of tracks is passed to Musly's `setmusicstyle`
 function, by default 1000 random tracks is chosen.
 This config item can be used
 to alter this.
 Note, however, the larger the number here the longer it takes to